 Indeed, right now, every state – and every Congressional district – has some trade with the EU, whether a soy farmer in Iowa, an almond grower in California, or an auto-parts manufacturer selling to BMW’s factory in South Carolina.

 Yet in today’s economic climate, we can and must do better.

-This is why the Business Coalition for Transatlantic Trade is dedicated to realizing an ambitious comprehensive trade and investment agreement between the United States and the European Union to promote competitiveness, growth and jobs in our two economies.
+This is why the Business Coalition for Transatlantic Trade is dedicated to concluding and implementing an ambitious comprehensive trade and investment agreement between the United States and the European Union: to promote competitiveness, spur growth and create good-paying jobs in our two economies.

 Given the immense size of our ties, even small improvements will bring large gains to our economies.
 With an ambitious trade and investment agreement, in five years U.S. and EU exports to each other would be over $150 billion higher, our economies some $250 billion bigger, and we would generate an additional 500,000 high-paying jobs.
 We would also boost the global competitiveness of our firms, with their highly-integrated transatlantic operations.
 Just launching the negotiations will boost market confidence; additional gains will come as businesses invest during the negotiations to meet to the new context an agreement brings; and further growth will come as the concluded agreement eliminates tariffs and opens other opportunities.

 Integrating the transatlantic market-place is not a new idea; then EU Trade Commissioner Leon Brittan called for a Transatlantic Free Trade Agreement in 1995.
 But with the creation of the new WTO and the launch of the Doha negotiations, the time has not be propitious for a bilateral agreement, until now.
 Our economies need the boost; multilateral liberalization has faltered; and bilateral trade deals have proliferated so that the United States is now one of a few countries that still faces full tariffs in the EU market.